oezkancodes/vue-cookiefy/README.md

   {
     text: 'Google Analytics',
     checked: true
-  }
+  },
+  // ...
 ]
 ```

-Now after you got the user response you can set your essential and Google Analytics cookies savely
+Now after you got the user response you can set your Cookies safely.

 ## Custom Language